 We’d be remiss in not recommending our own business planning software here; a subscription to LivePlan would make a great gift for the entrepreneur who needs to write a plan to seek a loan or investment.

 But, one of LivePlan’s superpowers is actually in better business management.
-Connecting LivePlan to Quickbooks Online or Xero puts mere mortals in the driver’s seat with an easy to use business dashboard at their fingertips.
+Connecting LivePlan to QuickBooks or Xero puts mere mortals in the driver’s seat with an easy to use business dashboard at their fingertips.
 It’s the gift of no more spreadsheets.